learn-co-curriculum/dsc-sequence-model-use-cases/README.md

-# Sequnce Model Use Cases
+# Sequence Model Use Cases

 ## Introduction